 We chatted over breakfast, with mostly small talk and how we lost our jobs.
 I couldn’t help but feel how weird and refreshing it was to be around people physically during the whole conversation.
-I missed it.
+I missed in-person contact.

 About the time we finished eating, Raven spoke over the intercom.
 “Reminder: You have work to do.
 Explore the spaceship for tasks to complete and bonus rewards.”

 I knew the warehouse space was huge, but I didn’t expect them to utilize as much space as they did.
-It didn’t take long for me to get away from everyone.
+I was away from everyone on my path in no time.
 I stumbled upon a door marked with three blue cylinder tubes.
 The door slid open as I approached.
 Inside was a ball-pit the size of my bedroom filled with clear balls.
 In front of the pit was a pedestal with one blue cylinder tube with a sticker that said “fuel-cell” and holes for two others.

 “I assume my task is to find the other two fuel-cells hidden in the ball-pit?”
 I spoke into the room.

 No response.
 I shrugged and carefully dipped myself into the pit.
 The balls went up past my waist.
 As I swam around, I became awash with joy.
 Although there wasn’t a live studio audience cheering me on, I felt like I was on some old Nickelodeon game show.
 I wasn’t sure how long I was in there before I banged my foot on the first tube in the bottom center.
-I pulled myself out of the pit and placed it in the slot.
-The fuel-cell lit up, and a robotic voice announced, “One more left.”
+I pulled myself out of the pit and placed the object in the slot.
+The fuel cell lit up, and a robotic voice announced, “One more left.”

 This time, I returned to the pit doing a cannonball dive.
 I went to the furthest corner, where I found the third one.
-I raced out and put it the slot.
+I raced out and put the device in the slot.
 The room lights turned green.